AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

-heard of Marx, there was a fourth maker of toy trains in the late 1940's and early
+Marx, American Model Toys was a fourth maker of toy trains in the late 1940's and early

 Model Railways in 1929, a company dedicated to ¼" to the foot scale.
 They sold kits and

 custom-built models.
-In 1940, the company was purchased by the Megow Corporation.
-Jack became the
+In 1940, the company was purchased by the Megow Corporation, a company that

 head of a plastic-rubber research group of a large rubber company, but he took up tinplate as a hobby.